 One-Pager: Ask the Doctor - Biomarkers & Family History (PDF) Jump To Jump To Full Text Preview Online Preview Printable Version Download the PDF A one-page overview of how biomarkers and family history help identify individuals who have higher risk of prostate cancer, from the "Ask the Doctor" educational series.
 View it online, or download it to your computer for printing at home or sending to others.
 Download the PDF Online Preview Document Full-TextAsk the DoctorProstate Cancer Biomarkers and Family HistoryConversations with your doctor about prostate cancer screening should begin at the age of 45.
 However, if you have a family history of prostate cancer, or if you are in a high-risk group as an African-American or a Veteran, those conversations should begin at the age of 40.The most common, routine screening tool for prostate cancer is the prostate-specific antigen (PSA) test.
 This is a simple blood test that measures the presence of PSA in your bloodstream.
 This test is usually the first step in any prostate cancer diagnosis.
 However, the PSA blood test, by itself, cannot tell you if cancer is present.Reasons you might have elevated PSA levels, other than cancer:Advanced ageProstatitis (inflammation of the prostate gland)Riding a bicycleRecent sex (within the past 48 hours)SupplementsUrinary tract infectionWhat is a Biomarker?A biomarker is a molecule found in blood, body fluids, or tissues that can signal a normal or abnormal process, or a condition or disease.
 PSA is a biomarker for the diagnosis and screening of prostate cancer and it was the first cancer biomarker approved by the FDA.New biomarkers have been identified and developed to help doctors determine how likely it is that prostate cancer will be found in a biopsy.
 The goals of biomarker tests are to decrease unnecessary biopsies while increasing the likelihood of prostate cancer detection without missing a significant number of prostate cancers.Additional Biomarker TestsIn addition to a PSA blood test, other biomarker tests are available to help you and your doctor decide if a biopsy should be taken.
 These tests can help patients gain information about their cancer and can aid in both the diagnosis and the decision on treatment.
 Some of these tests include:PCA3 TestA urine test used to determine your risk of prostate cancer which more accurately detects the possibility of prostate cancerUsed to determine the need for repeated biopsies4Kscore® TestA blood test used to determine the risk of a patient having aggressive prostate cancerThe test measures total PSA, free PSA, intact PSA, and certain enzymes called kallikreinThese tests, and others, should be used in conjunction with PSA tests, digital rectal exams (DRE), patient information, and biopsy information to provide a personalized risk assessment for patients.
 Always consult with your doctor and care team to determine the best steps for you.Funding and support provided by Pfizer OncologyThis document is one of a four-part Ask the Doctor educational literature and video series.
 View all parts of the series at zerocancer.org/askthedoctor.
-Preview & DownloadDownload the "Ask the Doctor Series: Biomarkers & Family History" One-Pager (PDF)Online View (FlippingBook) Ask the Doctor - Prostate Cancer Biomarkers and Family Hist… "Ask the Doctor" Series Downloadable Materials "Ask the Doctor" Series Ask the Doctor Series: Living with Prostate Cancer (PDF) This one-pager discusses survivorship (the process of living with prostate cancer after completing primary treatment), as part of the "Ask the Doctor" educational series.
+Preview & DownloadDownload the "Ask the Doctor Series: Biomarkers & Family History" One-Pager (PDF)Online View (FlippingBook) Ask the Doctor - Prostate Cancer Biomarkers and Family Hist… "Ask the Doctor" Series Downloadable Materials "Ask the Doctor" Series Ask the Doctor: Screening for High-Risk Individuals (PDF) A one-page overview of high-risk patients and early detection from the "Ask the Doctor" educational series.
 View it online, or download it to your computer for printing at home or sending to others.
-Ask the Doctor: Screening for High-Risk Individuals (PDF) Ask the Doctor: Shared Decision Making (PDF)
+Ask the Doctor: Shared Decision Making (PDF) Ask the Doctor Series: Living with Prostate Cancer (PDF)

 Printable Version Download the PDF A one-page overview of how biomarkers and family history help identify individuals who have higher risk of prostate cancer, from the "Ask the Doctor" educational series.
 View it online, or download it to your computer for printing at home or sending to others.
 Download the PDF Online Preview